petermichon/engram/README.md

 The bytecode is an intermediate representation of the instructions.

-Here is the list of opcodes and their JavaScript equivalent operation.
+Here is the list of opcodes and their JavaScript equivalent operation

 | Opcode | JS Equivalent     |
 | ------ | ----------------- |